How-to·Mar 1, 2026·8 min read

 What is a document approval workflow?

 A document approval workflow is a structured process that routes documents to the right reviewers, captures their decisions, and triggers the next step based on those decisions.
 It replaces ad hoc email chains with a repeatable, auditable sequence of steps covering submission, extraction, validation, review, and action.
+In lending, it is how a loan file moves from intake to a credit decision.

 How does automation improve a document approval workflow?